nrfconnect/sdk-nrf/doc/nrf/libraries/caf/ble_state_pm.rst

    :local:
    :depth: 2

-The Bluetooth® state power manager module is a minor module that counts the number of active Bluetooth® connections and imposes a :ref:`power manager module <caf_power_manager>` power level restriction if there is at least one active connection.
+The Bluetooth® state power manager module is a minor module that counts the number of active Bluetooth connections and imposes a :ref:`power manager module <caf_power_manager>` power level restriction if there is at least one active connection.

 Configuration
 *************

-The module is enabled by selecting :kconfig:option:`CONFIG_CAF_BLE_STATE_PM`.
+To enable the module, set the :kconfig:option:`CONFIG_CAF_BLE_STATE_PM` Kconfig option.
-It depends on :kconfig:option:`CONFIG_CAF_BLE_STATE` and :kconfig:option:`CONFIG_CAF_POWER_MANAGER`.
+It depends on the :kconfig:option:`CONFIG_CAF_BLE_STATE` and :kconfig:option:`CONFIG_CAF_POWER_MANAGER` options.

 Implementation details
 **********************

 The module reacts only to :c:struct:`ble_peer_event`.
-Upon the reception of the event, the module checks if the Bluetooth® peer is connected or disconnected.
+Upon the reception of the event, the module checks if the Bluetooth peer is connected or disconnected.
 It then counts the active connections.

 Depending on the count result: